juhasev/sample-ninja-help/registration-surveys-list.md

 ### Deleting registration surveys
 Click on the delete button to delete the survey.

-> We aware that if you delete a registration survey you will loose associated statistics!
+> We are aware that if you delete a registration survey you will lose the associated statistics!